Traeger vs Big Green Egg: Which Is Actually Worth It?

 The Traeger Pro 780 does what it promises: set a temperature, load the hopper with pellets, and leave it.
 The digital controller manages everything.
 You can walk inside, sit on the couch, watch a game, and check the temperature from your phone.
 For a 12-hour brisket cook, you check in occasionally and come back to finished food.

 That convenience is genuinely valuable.
-I cook more often on my Traeger than I ever cooked on my Big Green Egg because the barrier to entry is lower.
+Most people cook more often on a Traeger than they ever cooked on a Big Green Egg because the barrier to entry is lower.
 A Tuesday night pork tenderloin happens on the Traeger.
-It rarely happened on the Egg.
+It rarely happens on the Egg.

-The food is excellent — I want to be clear about that.
+The food is excellent, that deserves saying clearly.
 Traeger BBQ is not a consolation prize.
-Chicken thighs, pork ribs, brisket, salmon — all of it comes out consistently good.
+Chicken thighs, pork ribs, brisket, salmon, all of it comes out consistently good.
 But the smoke flavor is lighter than what you get from charcoal and hardwood.
 That is not a complaint; it is the honest trade-off.

 The Kamado Argument